Gastric acid

+Gastric acid or stomach acid is the acidic component – hydrochloric acid – of gastric juice, produced by parietal cells in the gastric glands of the stomach lining.
+In humans, the pH is between one and three, much lower than most other animals, but is very similar to that of carrion-eating carnivores that need protection from ingesting pathogens.

-Gastric acid, gastric juice, or stomach acid is a digestive fluid formed within the stomach lining.
-With a pH between 1 and 3, gastric acid plays a key role in digestion of proteins by activating digestive enzymes, which together break down the long chains of amino acids of proteins.
+With this higher acidity, gastric acid plays a key protective role against pathogens.
+It is also key in the digestion of proteins by activating digestive enzymes, which together break down the long chains of amino acids.
 Gastric acid is regulated in feedback systems to increase production when needed, such as after a meal.
 Other cells in the stomach produce bicarbonate, a base, to buffer the fluid, ensuring a regulated pH.
 These cells also produce mucus – a viscous barrier to prevent gastric acid from damaging the stomach.
-The pancreas further produces large amounts of bicarbonate and secretes bicarbonate through the pancreatic duct to the duodenum to neutralize gastric acid passing into the digestive tract.
+The pancreas further produces large amounts of bicarbonate, secreting this through the pancreatic duct to the duodenum to neutralize gastric acid passing into the digestive tract.

-The active components of gastric acid are protons and chloride.
-Often simplistically described as hydrochloric acid, these species are produced by parietal cells in the gastric glands in the stomach.
 The secretion is a complex and relatively energetically expensive process.
-Parietal cells contain an extensive secretory network (called canaliculi) from which the "hydrochloric acid" is secreted into the lumen of the stomach.
-The pH of gastric acid is 1.5 to 3.5 in the human stomach lumen, a level maintained by the proton pump H+/K+ ATPase.
+Parietal cells contain an extensive secretory network (called canaliculi) from which the hydrochloric acid is secreted into the lumen of the stomach.
+The pH level is maintained by the proton pump H+/K+ ATPase.
 The parietal cell releases bicarbonate into the bloodstream in the process, which causes a temporary rise of pH in the blood, known as an alkaline tide.

-The highly acidic environment in the stomach lumen degrades proteins (e.g., food).
-Peptide bonds, which comprise proteins, are labilized.
-The gastric chief cells of the stomach secrete enzymes for protein breakdown (inactive pepsinogen, and in infancy rennin).
-The low pH activates pepsinogen into the enzyme pepsin, which then aids digestion by breaking the amino acid bonds, a process called proteolysis.
-In addition, many microorganisms are inhibited or destroyed in an acidic environment, preventing infection or sickness.
+The gastric juice also contains digestive enzymes produced by other cells in the gastric glands – gastric chief cells.
+Gastric chief cells secrete an inactivated pepsinogen.
+Once in the stomach lumen gastric acid activates the proenzyme to pepsin.

 Secretion

-A typical adult human stomach will secrete about 1.5 liters of gastric acid daily.
-Gastric acid secretion is produced in several steps.
-Chloride and hydrogen ions are secreted separately from the cytoplasm of parietal cells and mixed in the canaliculi.
-Gastric acid is then secreted into the lumen of the gastric gland and gradually reaches the main stomach lumen.
-The exact manner in which the secreted acid reaches the stomach lumen is controversial, as acid must first cross the relatively pH-neutral gastric mucus layer.